Bhanuprakashrathood03/Financial_Fraud_Detector/README.md

     pip install -r requirements.txt
     ```

-4.  **First Run**: The first time you run the application, it will automatically download the necessary NLTK data and create the ChromaDB vector store in the `docs/chroma_rag/` directory.
-This may take a few minutes.
+4.  **First Run**: The first time you run the application, it will automatically download the LLM and NLTK data, and then build the ChromaDB vector store.
+This may take several minutes and require a significant amount of disk space.

 ### ### Usage

 You can run the application in two ways:

 1.  **With the Streamlit Web Interface (Recommended):**
+    *Create a file named `streamlit_app.py` and add your Streamlit code.*
     ```bash
-    streamlit run your_streamlit_app_name.py
+    streamlit run streamlit_app.py
     ```
     Navigate to the local URL provided by Streamlit (usually `http://localhost:8501`).